Families with a child who has attention deficit disorder (ADHD)

 social system.
 For example, constructive criticism in the form of a note from

-school regarding the behavior of the child with ADD can be perceived by family
+school regarding the behavior of the child with ADHD can be perceived by family

 members as an affront or injury and can elicit defensiveness.
 Parents can become